-Other people who are transgender might not identify as a man or a woman.
 Some people are agender, not identifying with any particular gender.
 Other people may identify ‘between’ or other than a man or woman.
 They can use gender identities like genderqueer, bigender, non-binary, genderfluid or other words.
-Each mean their own thing!
+Each means its own thing!

 What’s the difference between gender identity and gender nonconforming?

 Gender nonconforming means someone’s gender identity doesn’t always match how they like to dress or act.
 Whether they’re transgender or cisgender, anyone can still be gender non-conforming.
 So a transgender woman might sometimes like wearing a suit or a cisgender man might like to talk in a voice he sees as feminine.

 Where can I learn more or get help?